 Kutta, T. J., *Preston, T. J., & Maranges, H. M. (2017).
 Costa/McCrae vs. Goldberg Five Factors.
 In B. J. Carducci (Editor-in-Chief) & C. S. Nave (Vol. Ed.), The Wiley-Blackwell encyclopedia of personality and individual differences: Vol. I. Models and theories.
 Hoboken, NJ: John Wiley & Sons.

 Maranges, H. M. & Baumeister, R. F. (2016).
 Self-Control and Ego Depletion.
 In Vohs, K.D. & Baumeister, R.F.
 (Eds.), The Handbook of Self-Regulation.
 New York: Guilford Press.

 Vonasch, A. J., Maranges, H. M., & Baumeister, R. F., (2016).
 Self-regulation, controlled processes, and the treatment of addiction.
 In Heather, N. & Segal, G. (Eds.), Addiction and Choice: Rethinking the Relationship.
 London: Oxford University Press (UK).

 Maranges, H. M., Reynolds, T. A., Baumeister, R. F., & Conway, P. (Invited revision).
 Self-Control as the moral dilemma muscle: Trait self-control predicts both deontological and utilitarian moral judgments.
 Journal of Personality and Social Psychology.

-Maranges, H. M., & Ainsworth, S. E. (Under review).
+Maranges, H. M., & Ainsworth, S. E. (Invited revision).
 Moralization of obesity: Social error management concerns about self-control and cooperation.
 Personality and Social Psychology Bulletin.